ibm-cloud-docs/containers/cs_cli_reference.md

 ```
 {: screen}

-### ibmcloud region-set [REGION]
+### ibmcloud cs region-set [REGION]
 {: #cs_region-set}

 Set the region for {{site.data.keyword.containershort_notm}}.
 You create and manage clusters specific to the region, and you might want clusters in multiple regions for high availability.

 For example, you can log in to {{site.data.keyword.Bluemix_notm}} in the US South region and create a cluster.
-Next, you can use `ibmcloud region-set eu-central` to target the EU Central region and create another cluster.
-Finally, you can use `ibmcloud region-set us-south` to return to US South to manage your cluster in that region.
+Next, you can use `ibmcloud cs region-set eu-central` to target the EU Central region and create another cluster.
+Finally, you can use `ibmcloud cs region-set us-south` to return to US South to manage your cluster in that region.

 **Command options**: